takram-design-engineering/three-geospatial/packages/atmosphere/README.md

 - Although you can generate custom precomputed textures, the implementation is effectively limited to Earth’s atmosphere.
 For rendering atmospheres of other planets, consider implementing Sébastien Hillaire’s [A Scalable and Production Ready Sky and Atmosphere Rendering Technique](https://sebh.github.io/publications/egsr2020.pdf).

-- Since this project is developed in TypeScript, the Node-based TSL cannot be used yet, as it lacks type definitions as of this writing.
+- Since this project is developed in TypeScript, the node-based TSL cannot be used yet, as it lacks type definitions as of this writing.

 # API